 Nuts are among the best protein sources, and are rich in healthy fats (mono and polyunsaturated).
 They are also a slow-burning food, leaving you feeling full longer.
 Studies have shown that nuts can even help people lose weight.
 But it’s important to watch your portion sizes.
 Stick to just one handful of nuts per serving.
 Canada’s Food Guide lists peanuts, almonds, cashews, nut butters and sunflower seeds as great sources of protein.

 Consider adding these high fibre foods to your diet, as well.

 Dairy is not just important for bone health—the protein in low-fat dairy products, such as yogurt and skim milk, also helps to maintain healthy blood pressure.

 Discover more natural remedies for high blood pressure.

 If you have a lactose intolerance, or if you just prefer to avoid dairy, try fortified soy beverages, tofu or soybeans.

-Now that you know the best protein sources in Canada’s Food Guide, learn how to spot the signs you’re not eating enough protein.
+Next, learn how to spot the signs you’re not eating enough protein.